What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 What Does It Mean to Ground Yourself Spiritually (or Energetically)?

-Spiritually grounding yourself can mean a few different things, depending on context.
+Spiritually grounding yourself can mean different things, depending on the context.

 But it typically means having a balanced ego and living in the present moment.
 You do not worry about the future or dwell on the past.